IK-AVI/doctest/bli-guides/bli-advanced-user-guide.md

 ## Introduction

-The scope of this guide includes an introduction to BeoLiving Intelligence functionalities, how to find and access it within the network and an explanation regarding different sections of its web interface.
-BeoLiving Intelligence comes out of the box with a big limitation in all the functionalities it could offer.
-To use your BeoLiving Intelligence in its full capabilities, it's necessary to pay for a Firmware upgrade that automatically will make your BeoLiving Intelligence change to _PRO_ mode (see section *[Upgrade to PRO](#upgrade-pro)* for futher information).
-For usage and configuration reference of BeoLiving Intelligence _PRO_ refer to _BeoLiving Intelligence PRO User Guide_.
+The scope of this guide includes an introduction to _BeoLiving Intelligence_ functionalities, how to find and access it within the network and an explanation regarding different sections of its web interface. _BeoLiving Intelligence_ comes out of the box with a big limitation in all the functionalities it could offer.
+To use your _BeoLiving Intelligence_ in its full capabilities, it's necessary to pay for a Firmware upgrade that automatically will make your _BeoLiving Intelligence_ change to _PRO_ mode (see section *[Upgrade to PRO](#upgrade-pro)* for futher information).
+For usage and configuration reference of _BeoLiving Intelligence PRO_ refer to [_BeoLiving Intelligence PRO User Guide_](bli-pro-user-guide.md).

-BeoLiving Intelligence has the unique capability of integrating Bang & Olufsen Network Link systems (audio and video products) with several Home Automation systems.
-However to fully support integration with all available Home Automation systems you need to upgrade your BeoLiving Intelligence to _PRO_.
+_BeoLiving Intelligence_ has the unique capability of integrating _Bang & Olufsen_ NetworkLink systems (audio and video products) with several
+Home Automation systems.
+However to fully support integration with all available Home Automation systems you need to upgrade your _BeoLiving
+Intelligence_ to _PRO_.

-The Bang & Olufsen Network Link systems comprises audio and video products.
+The _Bang & Olufsen_ NetworkLink systems comprises audio and video products.
 Most important Home Automation systems are also supported and can be configured by using either an Ethernet connection or RS232 protocol connection.
 This enables enables smooth control and operation of the installation as a whole.

-Most of BeoLiving Intelligence configuration and usage it's done through the BeoLiving App.
-This Smart Device application lets you customize your installation and control all devices in it.
-BeoLiving Intelligence also provides a web interface, which out of the box provides Network settings and User access control management, and after converting your controller to BeoLiving Intelligence _PRO_ it becomes the most important tool for installation, configuration and programming.
+Most of _BeoLiving Intelligence_ configuration and usage it's done through the _BeoLiving App_.
+This Smart Device application lets you customize your installation and control all devices in it. _BeoLiving Intelligence_ also provides a web interface, which out of the box provides Network settings and User access control management, and after converting your controller to _BeoLiving Intelligence PRO_ it becomes the most important tool for installation, configuration and programming.

 _BeoLiving Intelligence_ provides support in two ways:

-- Hassle free integration of Bang & Olufsen Network Link A/V systems with other control systems, without extra boxes.
+- Hassle free integration of _Bang & Olufsen_ NetworkLink A/V systems with other control systems, without extra boxes.
-- Control of the entire home via either a Bang & Olufsen remote control, the BeoLiving App or the overlay menus on a Bang & Olufsen TV.
+- Control of the entire home via either a _Bang & Olufsen_ remote control, the _BeoLiving App_ or the overlay menus on a _Bang & Olufsen_ TV.

 ## Terminology